rualark/MutagenMon/README.md

 <img src=https://i.imgur.com/B9ljxT7.png>

-- If there are conflicts, you can investigate them, resolve visually using winmerge (on Windows) or other software - or choose winning side at once:
+- If there are conflicts, you can investigate them, resolve visually using winmerge (on Windows) or other software - or choose winning side at once.
+Time and size of both files is shown.
+File with latest timestamp is selected automatically for resolution:

 <img src=https://i.imgur.com/d98x4xU.png>